lanacaplana/lanacaplana.github.io/site/content/post/Understand-distributed-org/index.md

   # caption: Working remotely
   # credit: Unknown author
   previewOnly: false
 summary: "We live in a post-pandemic world, when people faced and went through the unprecedented change in the world of work.
-It had a tremendous effect"
+It had a tremendous effect..."
----
+tags:
+  - "hybrid"
+  - "productivity"
+  - "motivation"
+categories:
+  - "Employee engagement"
+  - "Distributed teams"---

 We live in a post-pandemic world, when people faced and went through the unprecedented change in the world of work.
 It had a tremendous effect on their working lives.
 Coming to the office and meeting people in person appeared no longer to be a norm.
 On top of that, massive workforce migration caused by the war in Ukraine made lots of businesses face an urgent need to manage their chaotically dispersed workforce to survive.
 For them a remote work mode seems to be not a privilege or necessity anymore but rather a new reality.
 So what do we know about remote work?